Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 When and why was WINS established?

-We were established in September 2008 during the General Conference of the International Atomic Energy Agency (IAEA) to provide an international forum where organisations and individuals with accountabilities for nuclear and other radioactive materials could learn, share and promote the implementation of best security practices.
+We were established in September 2008 during the General Conference of the International Atomic Energy Agency (IAEA).
+The objective was to create an international forum where organisations and individuals with accountabilities for nuclear and other radioactive materials could learn, share and promote the implementation of best security practices.

 What is WINS’ vision?